-There are a number of different styles or formats for citations, though APA, MLA, and Chicago/Turabian are most common.
+There are a number of different styles or formats for citations, though APA, MLA, and Chicago/Turabian are the most common.
 Which style you use depends on the subject discipline you are working in.
 Each style includes the same basic parts of a citation (author, title, page numbers, etc.), but is organized slightly differently.

 How do I know which citation style to use?

 APA (American Psychological Association)

 The Publication Manual of the American Psychological Association (Course Reserves, Services Desk BF76.7 .P83 2001)

 Often used in the social sciences disciplines and many others.

 MLA Handbook (Course Reserves, Services Desk LB2369 .G53 2016)

 Often used in the languages and English disciplines and some others.

 A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers (Course Reserves, Services Desk LB2369 .T8 2007)